jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 =================================================================================

-* If you are using a Windows_ computer, :ref:`install Windows Subsystem Linux<how to install Windows Subsystem Linux on Windows>`
+* If you are using a Windows_ computer, :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`
-* If you cannot :ref:`install Windows Subsystem Linux<how to install Windows Subsystem Linux on Windows>`, you can :ref:`make a Python Test Driven Development Environment on Windows without Windows Subsystem Linux<how to make a python test driven development environment on Windows without Windows Subsystem Linux>` instead of this chapter
+* If you cannot :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`, you can :ref:`make a Python Test Driven Development Environment on Windows without Windows Subsystem for Linux<how to make a python test driven development environment on Windows without Windows Subsystem for Linux>` instead of this chapter

 =================================================================================
-Linux/Windows Subsystem Linux requirements
+Linux/Windows Subsystem for Linux requirements
 =================================================================================

 ..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_.
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_.
 MacOS_ users should not do this section

 * Open a terminal_ then type this to update the `Linux package manager`_